-The first index takes the average of autumn maxima rainfall values for the considering period.
-The second index compares the cumulative distributions of all rainfall values that are greater or equal

-- 180 to 0.1 mm (defined as wet events) in the considered period.
-The third index determines the nonparametric scaling of extreme precipitation with the increase in surface temperature proposed by (Lenderink and Van Meijgaard, 2008).
-In particular, we pair the rainfall (daily or hourly) dataset with their corresponding daily mean 2m temperature over the Cévennes.
+The first index takes the average of autumn maximum rainfall values for the considered period.
+The second index compares the cumulative distributions of all rainfall values that are greater than or equal to 0.1 mm (defined as wet events) in the considered period.
+The third index determines the nonparametric scaling of extreme precipitation with the increase in surface temperature proposed by Lenderink and Van Meijgaard (2008).
+In particular, we pair the rainfall (daily or hourly) dataset with the corresponding daily mean 2 m temperature over the Cévennes.
 This pairing dataset is then sorted in the ascending order of temperature.
-Next, we divide this dataset into several bins - 185 whose width is 2°C with 1°C overlapping between the two consecutive bins and calculate the 99th percentile for rainfall and the mean temperature for each bin.
+Next, we divide this dataset into several bins whose width is 2 °C with 1 °C overlapping between the two consecutive bins and calculate the 99th percentile for rainfall and the mean temperature for each bin.
 We use a threshold of having at least 300 points of precipitation to take a bin into consideration.
-This is to avoid the under-sampling effect on the final scaling results.
-For making inference for each bin, we use a non-parametric bootstrap by picking 1000 samples of pairing temperature and rainfall with replacement from that - 190 original bin.
+This is to avoid the undersampling effect on the final scaling results (Boessenkool et al., 2017).
+For making inferences for each bin, we use a non-parametric bootstrap by picking 1000 samples of paired temperature and rainfall with replacement from that original bin.
 Each sample size is the same as that of the sample of the original bin.
-We repeat calculating the statistics for each bin and then estimate the 90% confidence interval of each bin based on those 1000 samples.
-The first three comparisons are applied to both daily rainfall events and daily maximum of 3-hour rainfall events which create six indices. - An important ingredient facilitating the mechanism of the severe precipitation events over the 195 Cévennes in the autumn is the abundance of moisture from the Mediterranean, which is enhanced by a warm sea surface being exposed to the heat during the summer.
-This moisture is conveyed by unstable low-level southeastern flows produced by the usual development of a synoptic-scale trough to the west of the region during this season.
-This massive amount of moisture toward the Cévennes is then forced to lift up by high and steep orography of that triggers the quasi-stationary 200 mesoscale convective system over the area.
-The updraft in this system is frequently strengthened at the same location as long as the low-level moist flows are persistent and intensified (Ducrocq et al., 2008, 2014; Nuissier et al., 2008, 2011; Lee et al., 2018; Lebeaupin et al., 2006).
-Based on these features, we propose here a fourth index to investigate the model ability in producing this low-level moisture transport impinging on the Cévennes mountain range using the method in (Lélé et al., 2015):
+We repeat calculation of the statistics for each bin and then estimate the 90 % confidence interval of each bin based on those 1000 samples.
+The first three comparisons are applied to both daily rainfall events and daily maximum of 3 h rainfall events, which creates six indices.